tobya/DocTo/pages/all/ConvertDocToFileTXT.md

  - `-WD` -  This is a conversion using Microsoft Word.
 This is not required but makes it easier to read
  - `-f` -  The File or directory to be converted
- - `-o` -  The File or Directory where you would like the converted file to be written to.
+ - `-o` -  The Output File or Directory where you would like the converted file to be written to.
  - `-T` -  The file format type that is being converted to